qualk/SubjectiveDocs/docs/legal.md

 ### Subjective ID and Cloud
 *Your data, whether in the cloud or not, is yours and yours only.*
 Subjective ID users data is stored securely in the Subjective Cloud.
-We aim to not only store strictly necessary user data but are committed, to NOT distributing and reading user data without consent.
+We aim to not only store only strictly necessary user data but are committed to non-distribution and reading user data without consent.
 A request for your user data or account deletion can be sent through [legal@subjective.school](mailto:legal@subjective.school)

 ### Support data access